(members of the board of trustees)

-Dr. Axel G. Rossberg is Reader in Theoretical Ecology at Queen Mary University of London.
+Dr. Axel G. Rossberg (Chair of the Board of Trustees) is Reader in Theoretical Ecology at Queen Mary University of London.
 He is a world leading food-web theorist, author of the monograph Food Webs and Biodiversity, honoured by the 2013 PROSE award in Biological Sciences, and member of the editorial boards of Theoretical Ecology and The American Naturalist.
 Dr. Rossberg holds a PhD in complex-systems physics (U Bayreuth, 1998); his approach to theoretical ecology is strongly influenced by this background.

 Professor Sergei Petrovskii is an applied mathematician with thirty years of research experience in theoretical ecology and ecological modelling.
 He is the Editor-in-Chief of Ecological Complexity and editorial board member of three other journals.
 Prof. Petrovskii published four books and more than one hundred articles in peer-reviewed journals.
 His research covers a broad variety of problems in ecology and population dynamics, with particular emphasis on the modelling of complex multiscale environmental and ecological systems.